 Month 1 - Getting Started

-The first month is typically when your employee is learning the basic ins and outs of the company and job.
+The first month of your onboarding plan is typically when your employee is learning the basic ins and outs of the company and job.
 You want your employee to be ready to jump into the workload as soon as possible, so lead by example.
 Show your employee the type of work you would like to accomplish as well as the process you would like them to follow.

 This first month is also a great time to ensure they are acquainted with everyone in the office.
 It can be intimidating to be a newcomer, no matter the situation.
 This is especially true when taking a step in your career.
 Sympathize with your new hire by taking steps to ease the transition.
 Introduce them to their team and leadership, explain everyone’s role and how communication should take place.
 This will help them create connections both for lunchtime chats and random questions they might have in the beginning.